 The teaching normally runs over one semester.
 The course can also be held over a shorter, intensive period with a view to making it relevant for students from other institutions.
 The instruction is organised in the form of lectures, seminars and guidance.
 The course work is related to the students' own PhD project.
 It is expected that students participate actively in all aspects of teaching.
 National and international orientation takes place through literature, through study tours and conference participation.
 During the course students prepare a text shaped such as a conference paper for a recognized scientific conference.

 Individual oral presentation in preparation for designing the conference paper.

 Against the background of the course's content and literature students should individually deliver a conference paper.
 The text must meet requirements set by a recognized, scientific conference, nationally or internationally.
 It is assumed that students link the paper to their own PhD project.
-The article can for example report an empirical study, discuss theoretical or methodological issues, or give an analytical literature review of an actual topic, where one of the course¿s topics is used to take a critical perspective.
+The article can for example report an empirical study, discuss theoretical or methodological issues, or give an analytical literature review of an actual topic, where one of the course's topics is used to take a critical perspective.
 The text will be directed towards possible conference participation.
 Such participation is not a prerequisite for evaluation.
 Evaluation criteria will be given at the start of the course.
-The submission deadline will be announced on studentweb or digital exam system.

 The conference paper will be assessed by internal and external examiners, based on criteria designed by the selected conference and in line with the learning outcome descriptions for the subject.